Predicting Conformations and Orientations of Guests Within a Water Soluble Host: A Molecular Docking Approach

 Journal of Inclusion Phenomena and Macrocyclic Chemistry

 Cendejas, Kassandra and Choudhury, Rajib, "Predicting Conformations and Orientations of Guests Within a Water Soluble Host: A Molecular Docking Approach" (2017).
-Faculty Publications - Physical Sciences.
+Faculty Publications - Physical & Earth Sciences.
 2.